 Spherically symmetric colloidal particles and suspensions have been extensively studied, both theoretically and experimentally.
 While spherical colloids have many potential uses, particles with anisotropic interactions have a much higher potential as the synthetic building blocks for self-assembled materials with desirable properties, such as a photonic band-gap, at the nano- or micro-scale.
 The anisotropic nature of liquid crystals (LCs) makes them an ideal candidate to generate non-spherically symmetric interactions between colloidal particles.
-We demonstrated that a spherical particle in a cholesteric LC can generate a tetravalent bonding structure and showed how the particles could self-assemble into double-bonded chains.
+The resulting liquid crystal defects and distortions lead to a non-uniform pressure exerted on the particle surface, accompanied by a deformation of its shape if it has a flexible surface.
+The interactions between pairs of vesicles can undergo discrete changes in shape coupled to defect movement as a function of their distance apart.

 Our research focuses on modelling particles and dynamic processes in complex fluids.
 We study systems involving micro- and nano-scale objects, soft colloids or polymers for instance, in a complex fluid such as a liquid crystal.
 An important aspect of our work is the development of models and multi-scale computer simulation techniques to investigate these systems.